tiqi-group/pydase_service_base/README.md

 ## Configuration

-The database connections are managed using configurations provided through environment variables or a configuration file.

-The package expects a `database_config` folder in the root directory of any module installing this package, which should contain the configuration files for the databases.
-The location of the `database_config` folder can be overridden by passing a different path to the constructor of the database classes.
+Database connections rely on configurations provided either through environment variables or a specific configuration file.
+The package anticipates a `database_config` folder in the root directory of any module using this package.
+This folder should house the configuration files for the databases.
+Override the `database_config` folder's location by passing a different path to the database classes' constructor.

-The `database_config` folder should have the following structure:
+Structure of the `database_config` folder:

 ```
 database_config